-It is not always easy to successfully involve people, even with the very best of intentions and meticulous planning.
+It is not always easy to successfully involve people, even with the best of intentions and effective planning.

-Thinking about the challenges that might present themselves when working with people with lived experience only has worth if we focus on learning from and overcoming them.
+Thinking about the challenges that might present themselves when working with people with lived experience only pays off if we focus on learning from and overcoming them.

 Influence and participation is an integral part of Mind's work – and that of many other organisations – but always bear in mind the importance of involving people with lived experience for the right reasons.
 Drawing on people's personal experiences is crucial, but it should never be an act of tokenism, done simply to tick a box.